From JDT glory to English non-league anonymity - The remarkable story of Swedish-Malaysian Junior Eldstal | Goal.com

-From JDT glory to English non-league anonymity - The remarkable story of Swedish-Malaysian Junior Eldstal
+From JDT glory to English non-league anonymity - The remarkable story of Swedish-Malaysian adventurer Junior Eldstal

-Having started out in the non-league football in England back in 2011, Junior in 2020 is once again in those same waters, this time with Metropolitan Police.
-This after a hugely productive period spent in Malaysian football with Sarawak, Johor Darul Ta'zim and the Malaysia national teams.
+Having started out in non-league football in England back in 2011, Junior Eldstal is once again in those same waters in 2020, this time with Metropolitan Police.
+The difference, however, is that he enjoyed a hugely productive period in Malaysian football with Sarawak, Johor Darul Ta'zim and the Malaysia national teams in between.

-Still only 28-year-old, Junior made the incredible decision after the 2018 season with JDT, to return to England to focus on developing his business but over time, the lure of football is proving more and more difficult to ignore.
-Acknowledging that time is still on his side, Junior is keeping his options dry while keeping a close eye on proceedings in Malaysia.
+Still only 28 years old, Junior made the incredible decision to return to England to focus on developing his business after the 2018 season with JDT.
+But over time, the lure of football is proving more and more difficult to ignore.
+Acknowledging that time is still on his side, Junior is keeping his options open, while keeping a close eye on proceedings in Malaysia.

-“So I called Scott (Ollerenshaw) a few months back and ask about the transfer window.
+“So I called Scott [Ollerenshaw] a few months back and asked about the transfer window.
 He asked me to stay fit and then we’ll see what comes up.
 So that’s what I’ve been doing," Junior told Goal in an exclusive interview.

-“I have never thought about coming to Asia to play.
-I’ve heard how big it was and some names like Safee Sali.
-At that time my mind was still very set on making it to the football league in England.
-I turned up for a Sabah game half expecting 30 people by the side of the pitch but there were 18,000-20000 fans there and I was just blown away.
+“I had never thought about coming to Asia to play.
+I’d heard how big it was and some names like Safee Sali.
+At that time my mind was still very much set on making it to the football league in England.
+I turned up for a Sabah game half expecting 30 people by the side of the pitch, but there were 18,000-20,000 fans there and I was just blown away.

-“That immediately caught my attention and I told Scott that if there’s an opportunity that arises, he should contact me."
+“That immediately caught my attention and I told Scott that if there was an opportunity that arose, he should contact me."

-That opportunity did come in 2013 when Scott managed to secure a two-week trial at Sarawak but it wasn't plain sailing right from the start for Junior.
-Put up in a less than appealing accommodation, Junior struggled in his first week of trial because of it.
-His request to move to a less cockroach infected accommodation was approved and things improved on the pitch as well.
+That opportunity did come in 2013 when Scott managed to secure a two-week trial at Sarawak, but it wasn't plain sailing right from the start for Junior.
+Put up in a less than appealing accommodation, Junior struggled in the first week of his trial.
+His request to move to a less cockroach-infected accommodation was approved and things improved on the pitch as well.

-He had done enough to impress the then head coach of Sarawak, Roberts Alberts.
-The experienced Dutchman with Junior in his side, helped Sarawak to the Premier League title that season in magnificent fashion, remaining unbeaten as they gained promotion to the Super League.
+He had done enough to impress the then head coach of Sarawak, Robert Alberts.
+The experienced Dutchman helped Sarawak to the Premier League title that season in magnificent fashion, with Junior in his side, remaining unbeaten as they gained promotion to the Super League.

-“I decided to learn Malay and I made sure that every room mate I had was Malaysian.
-When I was with Sarawak, it was either Bobby (Gonzales) or Ronny (Harun).
+“I decided to learn Malay and I made sure that every room-mate I had was Malaysian.
+When I was with Sarawak, it was either Bobby [Gonzales] or Ronny [Harun].
 It was the best way for me to learn Malay.
-The first week in national camp, no one would shared a room with me.
+The first week in national camp, no one would share a room with me.
 I would find myself alone in the room for a week.
 I was so lonely.

 "People forget that when I first came into the scene, I was alone.
-It’s not until now that there’s a lot more mixed heritage boys who can get advice from each other and are in the national camp together.
-What I found unfortunate was that there was more a divide when I started playing whereas now people are a lot more open to get to know each other.
+It’s not until now that there’s a lot more mixed-heritage boys who can get advice from each other and are in the national camp together.
+What I found unfortunate was that there was more of a divide when I started playing, whereas now people are a lot more open to get to know each other.

 “Luckily K. Reuben came from the Under-23s.
 He was such a friendly nice guy, he’s probably my first friend in Malaysia.
 He helped me a lot with the local boys.
 It was when I started to learn the language that I really understand and started to get along with the rest.
 After two months of being with the national team, I finally made a few new friends.